American Expeditionary Forces: Demobilization

 After the Armistice of November 11, 1918 thousands of Americans were sent home and demobilized.
 On July 27, 1919, the number of soldiers discharged amounted to 3,028,487 members of the military, and only 745,845 left in the American Expeditionary Forces.

 American Expeditionary Forces University at Beaune

-The A. E. F. established the American Expeditionary Forces University at Beaune, complete with its own chapter of Phi Beta Kappa.
+The AEF established the American Expeditionary Forces University at Beaune, complete with its own chapter of Phi Beta Kappa.
 Faculty included Walter M. Chandler, a Progressive Party member and, later, a Republican Party member of the U.S. House of Representatives from the State of New York.
+Botanist Edwin Blake Payson was also an instructor there.
+Rudolph Hjalmar Gjelsness served as librarian.